 Clearly, the framework discussed above fits the US.
 In 1989, US natives composed 91.3% of the US labor force, while Mexican immigrants made up 1.8%.
-At the same time, Mexican immigrants made only half of what natives made (Ruggles and Sobek, 1997).
+At the same time, Mexican Immigrants made only half of what natives made (Ruggles and Sobek, 1997).
 Some of this has to do with human capital differences between the two groups.
-But, based on the analysis presented here, I hypothesize that, ceteris parabus, differences in language skills between natives and Mexican immigrants in the US will explain a large part of the difference in earningss between the two groups.
+But, based on the analysis presented here, I hypothesize that, ceteris parabus, differences in language skills between white natives and Mexican-Americans will explain a large part of the difference in wages between the two groups.